 There are currently ten Ministries in St. Luke’s organizational structure.

 Serving the needs of our local and wider community; mission and service fund, specific world outreach, local food bank, and Brunswick Street Mission.

 Supporting and healing ministry; providing support to anyone in need including those beyond our membership through visitation, phone calls, prayers and cards of comfort and support.

 Providing leadership to our Christian education programs (Sunday School, Youth Group, Bible Study, Vacation Bible School, St. Luke’s Community Players); finding ways to deepen our commitment to spiritual growth and practice.

 Staying in touch with the community and each other through newsletters/special mailings, news releases and advertising, brochures, and A/V and website

-Supporting our social activities such as coffee hours, special events and catering.
+Supporting our social activities which promote fellowship, such as coffee hours, special events and catering.